Celebrating Black History Month: 5 African-American Nurses Who Changed Healthcare

 She later earned her PhD and was appointed as an assistant professor at Georgetown University School of Nursing and then as a full professor at the George Mason University School of Nursing.

-Other notable accomplishments included fostering access to academic scholarships for ROTC nursing students, publishing the first Army Nurse Corps Standards of Practice and encouraging implementation of quality assurance measures in treatment facilities.
+Other notable accomplishments included fostering access to academic scholarships for ROTC nursing students, publishing the first Army Nurse Corps Standards of Practice, and encouraging the implementation of quality assurance measures in treatment facilities.

 These are but a few examples of the many African-American nurses who’ve inspired others by their dedication and achievements in the nursing field despite facing incredible challenges.